2025

 You're invited!

-To RSVP to attend the readings, please follow the link below and complete the Google Form.
+To RSVP to attend the readings, please follow the link below and complete the Microsoft Form.
 You can also RSVP by emailing premiere@kean.edu or by calling the Premiere Stages office at (908) 737-4092.

 Scroll to Top